ellak-monades-aristeias/naturebank-ansible/README.rst

 This is an Ansible role that installs naturebank_ on a server.
 It creates a PostgreSQL user "naturebank" and a database "naturebank" owned by "naturebank".
-It also sets up an apache virtual host and a gunicorn service.
+It sets up an apache virtual host and a gunicorn service.
+It installs mapserver and configures it to serve a WFS service.
 It uses roles apache-vhost_ and gunicorn-instance_, which must be installed.

 .. _naturebank: https://github.com/ellak-monades-aristeias/naturebank
 .. _apache-vhost: https://github.com/aptiko-ansible/apache-vhost